 There are two such changes ongoing at the moment.
 One is the continuing evolution of the internet.
 There is growing demand for applications that work well on and off line, combining the ease of maintenance of web applications with the high quality user experience of local clients.

 At the moment, Newspeak is very much a work in progress.
 The existing implementation runs on top of Squeak Smalltalk, and shares many of Squeak’s libraries and infrastructure.
-However, Newspeak has its own GUI libraries and IDE infrastructure under development (see the screenshot below) , and can be implemented independently of Squeak, Smalltalk or any particular VM or IDE.
+However, Newspeak has its own GUI libraries and IDE infrastructure (see the screenshot below), and can be implemented independently of Squeak, Smalltalk or any particular VM or IDE.
+A port that runs in a web browser is partially working, as you can see here.

 In Orwell's novel 1984, Newspeak was a language that grew smaller over time.
 Unlike the case of natural languages, for a programming language this is actually a good thing.
 It is an ideal we strive for - a shrinkable language.